 Email Home Page

 Using an inductor (A.K.A. a coil or choke) in series with a speaker will block higher frequencies while having little effect on the lower (bass) frequencies.
-The coil should have very low D.C. resistance.
-This will assure that there is little power loss in the coil and the power is efficiently transferred to the speaker.
-If 2 coils have the same value (usually stated in millihenries) but one is wound with larger wire, the larger wire will allow more power to be sent to the speaker.
-If cost is part of determining which one to buy, you must decide whether cost or efficiency is more important.
+Ideally, the inductor should have very low D.C. resistance.
+This will ensure that there is little power loss in the coil and the power is efficiently transferred to the speaker.
+If two inductors have the same value (usually stated in millihenries, for those used with speakers) but one is wound with larger wire, the larger wire (all else being equal) will allow more power to be delivered to the speaker.
+To increase the value with shorter lengths of wire, you can wrap the wire around a core made of magnetic material like iron or ferrite.

 For a simple 6dB/octave low pass filter, the inductor (coil) is simply connected in series with the speaker.
 It does not matter whether you insert it in the positive side or the negative side.
 If the coil you're using is relatively large, I'd recommend glueing the coil down to the enclosure (instead of letting it hang from the speaker terminal).